Canadian workers are enslaved by e-mail and suffering physical and mental disorders because of it, a Canadian report concludes.

 The consequences of this are outlined in Wilkerson’s co-authored book: Mental Health: the Ultimate Productivity Weapon.
-In it, the report finds that heart disease and depression are projected to become the leading sources of productive work-years lost around the world.
-It is estimated that depression costs Canadian and U.S. businesses around $60 billion each year in productivity losses, disability costs, wage replacements and product and service quality issues.
+In it, the report finds that heart disease and depression are projected to become the leading causes for lost productive work-years around the world.
+It is estimated that depression costs Canadian and U.S. businesses around $60 billion each year in productivity losses, disability costs, wage replacements and product and service-quality issues.

 The problem, Wilkerson said, is not the technology itself but rather the management of it.
 “Technology is certainly not the villain, it is neutral.
 It is behaviour (that’s problematic).
 Most places have no protocols around which electronic mail should be used, for example.”

 The issue, Wilkerson said, is that technology makes it possible to access work-related material at any time.
-However, according to Mark Guibert, marketing manager at Waterloo, Ont.-based Research in Motion (RIM), products like his company’s new Blackberry wireless handheld e-mail device will help alleviate stress.
+However, according to Mark Guibert, marketing manager at Waterloo, Ont.-based Research in Motion (RIM), products such as his company’s new Blackberry wireless handheld e-mail device will help alleviate stress.

 What this means, Guibert said, is that “you’re not struggling with the overloaded inbox at the end of the day or the end of the week.
 You’re able to respond to urgent messages right away.”

-However, technology like RIM’s Blackberry actually helps alleviate some of the pressure on the connected individual, Guibert said.
-Not only does it allow users to choose what messages they would like to receive through preset filters, it can make good use of down time so that messages are not accumulating unchecked at an unattended office.
+However, technology such as RIM’s Blackberry actually helps alleviate some of the pressure on the connected individual, Guibert said.
+Not only does it allow users to choose what messages they would like to receive through preset filters, it can make good use of downtime so that messages are not accumulating unchecked at an unattended office.